-Do You Need Insurance On Your ATV Or Side By Side?
+Do I Need Some Insurance On My ATV Or Side By Side?

-2. Financing – If you have taken out a loan to buy an ATV, the lender might require you to carry insurance, much like they would for a car or motorcycle, to protect their investment.
+2. Financing – If you have taken out a loan, the lender might require you to carry it, much like they would for a car or motorcycle, to protect their investment.
 Not every bank requires this, but still a good idea to get it.

 3. Where You Ride – If you’re only riding on your private property, you might not be legally required to have insurance.
 However, many trails and parks you ride on may require insurance before they give you a riding pass.

-4. Liability Concerns – ATVs are dangerous.
+4. Liability Concerns – They’re dangerous.
 If you injure someone or damage someone’s property, you could be held financially responsible.
 Liability insurance would be a smart idea.

 5. Protection of Your Investment – Accidents, theft, and damage can occur even with the best of riders.
 Insurance can help cover repair or replacement costs, in some situations.

-6. Organized Events – If you do ATV racing or organized rides, the event organizers might require all participants to have insurance.
+6. Organized Events – If you do racing or organized rides, the event organizers might require all participants to have it.
 I’m seeing this be more common these days in large riding groups.

-7. Road legal – Some states, counties and countries allow ATVs to use the road which require them to have insurance.
+7. Road legal – Some states, counties and countries allow ATVs to use the road which require them to have it.

 Side by sides have all the same concerns when it comes to needing insurance as ATVs, but more so on the road-legal part.